 - A Canva Pro subscription – I used Canva to design my planner, upload custom templates and fonts and then save my final work as a PDF.
 You can also use the free Canva account with some limitations.
 But you will need a PRO account for commercial licenses to fonts and designs used.
-I create my cover image.
+I create my cover image in here as well.

-- Design Bundles templates for planners – instead of creating my pages from scratch, I used, combined and modify a couple of existing Canva templates that I found here (and bought the cmmercial licence for them that allowed to me to print and sell the final product).
+- Design Bundles templates for planners – instead of creating my pages from scratch, I used, combined and modify a couple of existing Canva templates that I found here (and bought the commercial license for them that allowed to me to print and sell the final product).
 See more done for you templates here.

 - Fond Bundles – bought a couple of custom fonts and uploaded them to Canva.

 - An Amazon KDP account – FREE to create.
 I already had one.
 I just paid around $10 for two author copies to be shipped to my address, to approve the final planner design.

 Low content books are easier and quicker to create in comparison to eBooks, because you don’t need to research the content – just strategize it.
 Planners require some more design work (and I’ll show you how I made that easy), but you can also publish custom notebooks where you only need the templates for the lined journal pages.